 The Program proposes to update current planning controls and aims to create 300,000 new homes in these areas by 2051.

 The Victorian Government will be the planning authority in developing these activity centre plans.
-Council will be the planning authority once the new planning controls are in place, this is expected later in 2025.
+Council will be the planning authority once the new planning controls are in place, this is expected in 2026.

 What this means for Glen Eira

-Over recent years, Council has worked closely with our community to develop structure plans for our activity centres.
-These plans capture local community feedback about the future vision, growth, development, open space, heritage protection, and liveability.
+Over recent years, Council has worked closely with our community to develop structure plans for many of our activity centres including Bentleigh, Carnegie, Caulfield, Elsternwick and Glen Huntly.
+These Structure Plans capture local community feedback about the future vision, growth, development, open space, heritage protection, and liveability.
+Each of these Structure Plans have been adopted by Council and has active planning scheme amendment applications awaiting approval by the Minister of Planning.

 Generally, Council’s structure plans did not address residential areas around activity centres; instead, these areas were considered through our Housing Strategy.
-Our Housing Strategy shows Glen Eira has the capacity to accommodate 55,000 new dwellings.
-This brings us close to the Victorian Government’s housing target of 63,500.
+Our Housing Strategy shows Glen Eira has the capacity to accommodate 55,000 new dwellings between 2021 and 2036.
+The Victorian Government's housing target is 63,500 new dwellings in Glen Eira by 2051.
+As our Housing Strategy capacity figure was only to 2036, this gives us another 15 years to achieve the Victorian Government's target.

-We have shared our adopted structure plans with the Victorian Government and strongly urged that this work be incorporated into their planning process.
+We have shared our adopted structure plans with the Victorian Government and strongly advocated that this work be incorporated into their planning process for the Activity Centre Program.

 We support good planning that improves housing options while protecting Glen Eira’s unique character and heritage.
 We will continue to advocate for well-planned development that protects heritage areas, delivers community benefit, and aligns with Glen Eira’s priorities and vision.